 - Control inflammation: Bromelain has been recommended as complementary medicine in the treatment of chronic inflammation and auto-immune diseases.
 Its anti-inflammatory property has also been demonstrated in conditions like sinusitis, sore throat, and other upper respiratory infections.

-- Might remove intestinal worms: As per folk medicine literature, it is believed that pineapple juice can clear intestinal worms.
+- Might remove intestinal worms: As per folk medicine literature, pineapple juice is believed to clear intestinal worms.
 A research study among birds noted the anthelmintic property of pineapple juice (9).
 However, no research studies on humans were found in this regard.

 - Potential antioxidant: Pineapple has a considerable amount of vitamin C and bromelain that possess antioxidant properties.
 The availability of potent antioxidants in the body supports immunity and reduces free radical damage.

-Apart from bromelain and vitamin C, pineapple also contains good amounts of magnesium and potassium that helps in the development of the bones and nervous system.
+Apart from bromelain and vitamin C, pineapple also contains good amounts of magnesium and potassium that help in the growth and development of the bones and nervous system.

 Potentials Risks Of Pineapple For Babies